Registering Cloudera Hybrid Environments

 • Select Existing Security Groups

-If you would like to use your existing security groups.
-In this case, you need to open all the required ports.
+If you want to use your existing security groups, you must open all the required ports.
 Refer to Security groups to ensure that you open all ports required for your users to access environment resources.

 • Select Existing Security Group for Gateway Nodes.